lanedrew/SpRL/3_figures_and_tables/README.md

 # Figures and Tables
-The numbered scripts in this folder can be run to recreate the figures and tables appearing in the paper (excluding Table 1, Table 2, and wFigure 2).
-Scripts should be run in increasing numerical order and the order of generation reflects the order of appearance in the paper.
+The numbered scripts in this folder can be run to recreate the figures and tables appearing in the paper (excluding Table 1, Table 2, and Figure 2).
+Scripts should be run in increasing numerical order and the order of generation reflects the order of appearance in the paper (including figures and tables in the supplementary materials).

 ## Script Descriptions
 We provide descriptions of each script in the sequence below.

-1. 1_two_stage_RL_full.R:
+1. 1_generate_empirical_data_raster_plots.R:

-    This script runs the initial sampling period for the full empirical dataset given a set of input arguments (see above).
+    This script generates Figure 1 from the paper.

-2. 2_two_stage_RL_full_ext.R:
+2. 2_generate_timing_results_plots.R:

-    This script runs the extended sampling period for the full empirical dataset given a set of input arguments (see above).
+    This script generates Figures 3 and 4 from the paper.

-3. 3_generate_competition_metrics.R:
+3. 3_generate_empirical_coverage_comparison_plot.R:

-    This script generates the competition metric covariates for the 2015 and 2019 datasets.
+    This script generates Figure 5 from the paper.

-4. 4_pool_linkage_chains.R:
+4. 4_generate_predicted_growth_curve_plot.R:

-    This script pools the results from the multiple linkage chains generated in steps 1 and 2.
+    This script generates Figure 6 from the paper.

-5. 5_generate_pooled_sample_index.R:
+5. 5_generate_data_realization_plot.R:

-    This script generates the random sample index for fitting the downstream model using the LA approach.
+    This script generates Figure 7 from the paper.

-6. 6_two_stage_growth_full_LA.R:
+6. 6_generate_simulated_linkage_performance_comparison_plot.R:

-    This script runs the downstream growth model on the empirical data given a posterior linkage sample and a set of input arguments (see above).
+    This script generates Figure 8 from the paper.

-7. 7_generate_nearest_distance_matching_linkage.R:
+7. 7_generate_simulated_growth_performance_table.R:

-    This script generates the nearest distance matching linkage for the empirical data.
+    This script generates Table 3 from the paper.
+By modifying the specified $\alpha$ level (2 or 3) and $q$ (1.1 or 1.25), this script can also be used to generate Tables 3-7 from the supplement.

-8. 8_nearest_distance_matching_growth_model.R
+8. 8_generate_empirical_linkage_convergence_metrics.R

-    This script runs the downstream growth model on the empirical data given the NDM linkage and a set of input arguments (see above).
+    This script generates Figure 1 from the supplement.

-9. 9_polygon_overlap_matching_growth_model.R
+9. 9_generate_sCRPS_tables.R

-    This script runs the downstream growth model on the empirical data given the POM linkage and a set of input arguments (see above).
+    This script generates Tables 1 and 2 from the supplement.

-10. 10_generate_timing_results.R
+10. 10_generate_replicated_density_comparison_plot.R

-    This script generates the timing results for the record linkage model fit to the empirical data given a set of input arguments (see above).
+    This script generates Figure 2 from the supplement.